Luke-Beekham/ShipTesting/README.md

 This game will have a story and maybe a ending if not dev lazy.

 ## Current Progress
 1. I have figured out the controls for the ship!!
 You move forward and backward with w/s and turn left/right with a/d.
+2. I added a enemy that follows you.

 ## Things that will be added

-- Enemys
+- More Enemys
 - Lazer to shoot with
 - A story
 - Maybe boss